 Years of Experience

-Workers who have been with the company for more than one year but less than five can make $55K annually on average.
-Five to nine years of work experience seem to result in median wages of approximately $67K per year.
-Overall, the greater share of First Data Corporation folks have 10-19 years of experience and earn an average around $82K annually.
+Those who have five to nine years of work experience see average salaries of $75K per year.
+Between the one and five year mark, median pay is about $53K annually.
+Overall, the greater share of First Data Corporation folks have 10-19 years of experience and earn an average $91K per year.

 Certifications and Degrees